 Upon successful completion of the two Master’s programme, students will be awarded both the UNIMI Master’s Programme and the Queen Mary University law degree.

 INTERNSHIP AND TRAINING PROGRAMME

 Internships and trainings are integral part of the LL.M.
 Programme.
 Subject to their practical feasibility and consistency with the study programme, the LL.M offers preferential access to internships and trainings at local administrations, non-profit and civil society associations (NGOs and charities), international organizations operating in the field of development cooperation, law firms, trade unions, private sector companies, professional associations, foundations, banks, cooperatives and social economy companies.
 Internships help students to prepare projects and case studies that can be the starting point for their final thesis.

 HOW TO APPLY: DEADLINES AND PROCEDURES

-Italian and foreign students are strongly recommended to submit their pre-application within 30 April 2017 at email@example.com (please follow instructions at: www.llmsd.unimi.it).as early as possible
+Italian and foreign students are strongly recommended to submit their pre-application from 19th February until 24th July 2018 at email@example.com (please follow instructions at: www.llmsd.unimi.it) as early as possible.

 Non-EU citizens resident abroad, who do not have an Italian residence permit, must submit a pre-application request to the Italian diplomatic representation in their country of residence.
 The competent Italian Embassy/Consulate is the authority responsible for accepting their pre-applications and checking if they meet the requirements for the Study Visa (generally from April to July).